anaschwendler/vcr_example/testing-with-vcr.md

 Here you are requesting to use a cassete file called `synopsis`, to mock a request to iana.org.

-If this is running the first time, VCR will **automatically generate** a "cassete" file which will be stored at `fixtures/vcr_cassettes`, which for the example will be called `synopsis.yml`.
+If this is running the first time, VCR will generate a "cassete" file, which will be stored at `fixtures/vcr_cassettes`, which for the example will be called `synopsis.yml`.

 So if you take a look at `fixtures/vcr_cassettes/synopsis.yml` it looks like (I've removed some parts as it was too big):